Affordable Housing

 In most cases, a landlord could raise the rent up to $167 per month for a rent-stabilized apartment in a building with more than 35 units, or up to $179 per month at a property with 35 or fewer apartments, according to the budget.

-An owner is allowed to raise the rent in exchange for completing $30,000 worth of renovations at the apartment over 15 years, such as modernizing a kitchen, installing new bathroom fixtures, or adding new closets, according to the budget and the Division of Homes and Community Renewal (DHCR), which supervises rent-regulated apartments in New York.
+An owner is allowed to raise the rent in exchange for completing up to $30,000 worth of renovations at the apartment over 15 years, such as modernizing a kitchen, installing new bathroom fixtures, or adding new closets, according to the budget and the Division of Homes and Community Renewal (DHCR), which supervises rent-regulated apartments in New York.

 Those rent increases are permanent.
 Previously, rent hikes were capped at $83 or $89 for $15,000 worth of improvements over 15 years, and those increases ended after 30 years.